Cistus x hybridus

 Plant of the month: June

-Cistus x hybridus, this member of the Cistaceae family can be found by the Pavilion, its common name is ‘Rock Rose’
+Cistus x hybridus, commonly known ‘Rock Rose’, is a member of the Cistaceae family and can be found by the Pavilion.

-There is also a bank of cistus flowering well opposite the Growing Schools Garden.
-Here can be seen white flowers with purple or yellow blotches or pink flowers.
+There is also a bank of cistus with pink flowers and white flowers with purple or yellow blotches opposite the Growing Schools Garden.